nrogalla/Natural-Computing-Evolutionary-Computation/README.md

 - **Evolutionary Algorithm for the Traveling Salesman Problem**: Introduces a simple evolutionary algorithm to solve the Traveling Salesman Problem (TSP) and compares its performance with a memetic algorithm that combines a GA with local search optimization (2-opt algorithm).

-## Files and directories
+## Files

 - **exercise4_graphs_solutions.ipynb**: This notebook presents the graphs for an evolutionary algorithm (EA) with no convergence stop and a memetic algorithm (MA) with convergence stop (due to high computational time)

-- **exercise4_solutions.ipynb**: Discusses Exercise 4 with an implementation for both EA and MA with no convergence stop.
-It also highlights an issue with the comparison function running indefinitely (due to no convergence stop).
+- **exercise4_solutions.ipynb**: Contains exercise 4 with an implementation for both EA and MA with no convergence stop.
+This notebook as an issue with the comparison function running indefinitely (due to no convergence stop for MA).

-- **exercise5_4_NC_finalresults_nographs.ipynb**: Contains the final results for Exercise 5.4, including 10 runs with convergence stop but without graphical representations.
+- **exercise5_4_NC_finalresults_nographs.ipynb**: Contains the final results for Exercise 5.4, including 10 runs with convergence stop for EA and MA but without graphical representations.

-- **exercise_solutions.ipynb**: Offers solutions for Exercises 2 to 3, providing comprehensive coverage of the exercises' requirements and solutions.
+- **exercise_solutions.ipynb**: solutions for Exercises 2 to 3, providing comprehensive coverage of the exercises' requirements and solutions.

 ## Running the Notebook